Jwakers/articuria/README.md

 ## Optional Enhancements for MVP

-- [ ] Video expiry (automatic delete) on free accounts (use a webhook to manage the database / or a cron job and do it directly from the server)
 - Enhance video recording page:
   - [ ] Countdown timer before recording.
   - [ ] Better prominence of the table topic with animations (overlay the video.
 Start large and then reduce size)